ZiadAladawySE/alx-system_engineering-devops/0x06-regular_expressions/README.md

 In this project, I learned how to use regular expressions.
 I practiced building them using Ruby's Oniguruma library.

-All code in this directory was tested using [Rubular](https://rubular.com/).
-Rubular is a Ruby-based regular expression editor.
-It's a handy way to test regular expressions as you write them.

 ## Tasks :page_with_curl:

 _Note: Each Ruby script in the project matches regular expressions based on an